 Crowdium: Founded at the end of 2015 in the City of Buenos Aires, it has already developed 8 projects.
 Minimum investment of 20.000 pesos with an average investment period of 3 to 4 years.

-Argentine real estate crowdfunding: Operates from 2015 with headquarters in the City of Buenos Aires.
-The investment on each project is made by dividing the value of the investment by 10, which is the number of investors of each project, so the minimum value of the investment is 10% of the value of the property
+Argentine real estate crowdfunding: Operates since 2015 with headquarters in the City of Buenos Aires.
+The investment on each project is made by dividing the investment value by 10, which is the number of investors in each project, so the minimum investment value is 10% of the property value

-The Mobile Securities Commission (CVM), has published in 2017, the regulation to legalize Investment Crowdfunding, and which focuses on cases in which a project is presented through a website to a large number of people as a investment opportunity that generates the right of participation, association or remuneration in what is called "collective investment-based financing"
+The Mobile Securities Commission (CVM), has published in 2017, the regulation to legalize Investment Crowdfunding, and which focuses on the cases in which a project is presented through a website to a large number of people as a investment opportunity that generates the right of participation, association or remuneration in what is known as “collective financing based on investment”

-The Electronic Participatory Investment Platforms are the legal name they have in Brazil and must be registered in the CVM legal entities.
+The Electronic Platforms for Participative Investment are the legal denomination that they have in Brazil and that legal entities must be registered with the CVM.

-Glebba: Founded in 2017 based in Sao Paulo, its real estate projects are usually condominiums, the minimum level of investment depends on the type of project, it is usually about 1000 R $.
-So far, only two investment projects have been completed and a third party is open.
+Glebba: Founded in 2017 based in Sao Paulo, its real estate projects are usually condominiums, the minimum level of investment depends on the type of project, it is usually over 1000 R $.
+So far, only two investment projects have been completed and a third is open.

 Urbe.me: It started its activities as a Crowdfunding platform in Porto Alegre in 2015 and in 2018 it was registered by the CNMV as a collective investment platform.
-He has developed 19 projects, with a total investment of 27 M of R $.
+It has developed 19 projects, with a total investment of R $ 27 million.
 The minimum investment is 1000 R $.

-Besafe Investments: Headquarters in Santiago, Chile, has developed 55 projects since its foundation, the minimum investment is 100 UF.
+Besafe Investments: Headquarters in Santiago de Chile, it has developed 55 projects since its foundation, the minimum investment is 100 UF.

-Lares: Founded in Santiago, Chile, the average investment terms are between 18 and 36 months.
+Lares: Founded in Santiago de Chile, the average investment terms are between 18 and 36 months.
 The minimum investment of 500.000 Clp

-Currently, only Real Estate Crowdfunding projects are being carried out in South Africa, where legislation on this sector is being developed.
+Currently, Real Estate Crowdfunding projects are only carried out in South Africa, where legislation on this sector is being developed.

-Realty africa: Develops investment projects of Real Estate Crowdfunding in Sub-Saharan Africa, the minimum investment is 30.000 $ American, has headquarters in Johannesburg (South Africa), in Gabarone (Botswana), in Harare (Zimbabwe) and in The Hague (Holland).
+Realty africa: Develops Real Estate Crowdfunding investment projects in Sub-Saharan Africa, the minimum investment is US $ 30.000, has a head office in Johannesburg (South Africa), in Gabarone (Botswana), in Harare (Zimbabwe) and in The Hague (Holland).

-Real Estate Crowdfunding Dot CoZa: Real Estate Crowdfunding platform of the South African company Maximum One property Group, based in Johannesburg, is part of the maximum Group of Companies, operating in the Real Estate sector from 1993.
-The minimum investment is 10.000 R, but it varies according to each project.
+Real Estate Crowdfunding Dot CoZa: Real Estate Crowdfunding platform of the South African company Maximum One property Group, based in Johannesburg, part of the Maximum Group of Companies, operating in the Real Estate sector since 1993.
+The minimum investment is 10.000 R, but varies depending on of each project.

 In the Philippines, Crowdfunding platforms are directed and managed in a cooperative regime, which is the legal structure allowed by the country's legislation.

-Upbuilds: They have their headquarters in the city of Nueva Écija (Luzon) and an office in Doha (Qatar), the minimum investment depends on each project from 10.000 PhP and there is a maximum investment that cannot reach more than 10% of the total capital of the project.
+Upbuilds: They are headquartered in the city of Nueva Écija (Luzon) and an office in Doha (Qatar), the minimum investment depends on each project from 10.000 PhP and there is a maximum investment that cannot reach more than 10% of the total capital of the project.

 There is no specific regulatory framework for the sector.
-The regulatory body of the stock market of India, after studying the regulations of other countries, has proposed the limitation of participation only to those considered accredited investors, who must have an investment advisor, and not invest more than 60.0000 Rs through Crowdfunding
+The regulator of the Indian stock market, after studying the regulations of other countries, has proposed the limitation of participation only to those considered accredited investors, who must have an investment advisor, and not invest more than 60.0000 Rs by means of Crowdfunding.

-Smartowner: Established from 2012 in the City of Bangalore, it has offices in the United States, United Kingdom, Canada, Bahrain, Singapore and Australia.
+Smartowner: Established since 2012 in the City of Bangalore, it has offices in the United States, United Kingdom, Canada, Bahrain, Singapore and Australia.
 It has been considered by the Financial Times as the fastest growing Fintech firm in South Asia.
-Only about 1% of the projects that arrive to it are considered acceptable due to the great rigor with which they carry out the selection of the projects.
+Only about 1% of the projects that arrive are considered acceptable due to the great rigor with which they carry out the selection of projects.

-The Crowdfunding market in China is still underdeveloped compared to those in the US or Europe, and there is some regulatory uncertainty of this type of platform.
+The Crowdfunding market in China is still underdeveloped compared to those in the US or Europe, and there is some regulatory uncertainty for this type of platform.

-In 2014, similar to what was done in the United States, Japan reformed its legislation to allow Crowdfunding, The House of Council of Japan drafted the Law on Financial and Exchange Instruments.
+In 2014, similarly to what was done in the United States, Japan amended its legislation to allow Crowdfunding, The House of Counciliors of Japan drafted the Law on Financial and Exchange Instruments.

-Crowd Realty: Based in Tokyo, it has gone to four rounds of investment for a total of 600 Millions of Yen.
-Their real estate investment projects are in Japan and Estonia.
+Crowd Realty: Based in Tokyo, it has attended four investment rounds for a total of 600 Million Yen.
+His real estate investment projects are in Japan and Estonia.

-It is the financial center of Asia and the few countries in Asia where there is a certain regulation of real estate crowdfunding
+It is the financial center of Asia and of the few countries in Asia in which there is a certain regulation of real estate Crowdfunding

-After several years of deliberations and amendments in the Australian Senate, the new collective financing laws of Australia, which opened up collective financing for individual investors, were passed in 2017.
+After several years of deliberations and amendments in the Australian Senate, Australia's new Crowdfunding laws were passed in 2017, opening up crowdfunding to individual investors.

-Brickx: It is a regulated Crowdfunding platform for retail investors in Australia that allows investors to access real estate assets and provides a secondary liquidity market within the platform, it is headquartered in Sydney.
-He has participated in 4 investment rounds for a total of 12,5 M of $ Australians.
-The minimum investment is 50 $ A.
+Brickx: It is a regulated Crowdfunding platform for retail investors in Australia that allows investors to access real estate assets and provides a secondary market for liquidity within the platform, it is headquartered in Sydney.
+He has participated in 4 investment rounds for a total of 12,5 M Australian $.
+The minimum investment is $ 50.

-Crowdfund Up: Launched in Subiaco (Perth) in 2013 as Australia's first real estate Crowdfunding platform, it is authorized by financial regulators and the Australian Securities and Investments Commission.
-The minimum investments are 1.000 $ (AUD).
+Crowdfund Up: Launched in Subiaco (Perth) in 2013 as Australia's first Real Estate Crowdfunding platform, it is licensed by financial regulators and the Australian Securities and Investments Commission.
+The minimum investments are $ 1.000 (AUD).